 \section{Related Work}

-There have been a great emphasis on this problem, and there are solutions varying from model compression to different strategies of client selection.
-In this section, first we discuss different works that highlight and try to address the problem of bias and then we discuss different current client selection strategies.
+A variety of solutions have been proposed for this problem, ranging from model compression to different strategies of client selection.
+Firstly, we discuss how existing work reduces the training time of slow clients, and still incorporates them to mitigate bias.
+Then, we discuss current smart client selection strategies.